stevenwaterman/Lexoral/Readme.md

 ![Lexoral Logo](/frontend/public/assets/card.png)

-# The world's best transcription tool, now in closed beta!
+# Join the closed beta!

 - Are you a student or academic with data to transcribe?
 - We are making Lexoral - a faster, safer, better transcription tool